ouuan/naive-ui/src/transfer/demos/enUS/basic.demo.md

 # Basic

 Basic example of transfer.
-If you have tons of data, see next section.
+If you have tons of data, see the next section.

 ```html
 <n-transfer ref="transfer" v-model:value="value" :options="options" />